Otumian-empire/swift-python/exercise2.md

 # Exercise 2 ( Data types)
 A data type is basically, the kind of value ( data) a variable can hold or store.
 Think of them as the kind of data we use in our program.
-More technically, a data type dictates the size of memory to be allocatted for a value.
+More technically, a data type dictates the size of memory to be allocated for a value.

 There are basically two types of data which are written in different forms.
 We have Numbers and Text (broadly speaking).
 Have a brief read on [C's data type][Cdata-type-size-site] - by the way, Python was implemented in [C][C-site].

 For the numbers we have `integer` also know as `int` and we have `float` which is also know as a `float` .
 Floats are basically decimal numbers - reals.
 For the Text we have `string` also known as `str` .
-A string is a collection of zero or at least a character, enclosed in single or double quote.
+A string is a collection of zero or more characters, enclosed in single or double quote.

 ## Examples